thePlebDev/Farmers-Canada-clone/README.md

 ## <a name="final">Conclusion</a>
-- In the end, I hope I was able to give you a better perspective on the internet as a whole and give you an introduction to webscaping.
+- In the end, I hope I was able to give you a better perspective on the internet as a whole and give you an introduction to web scaping.
 - Thank you for taking time our of your day to read this blog post.
-- May the internet be in your favour.
+- May the internet be ever in your favour.